Advertiser Disclosure

 • The Chase Freedom Unlimited® initially earns cash back but also has the ability to earn 5 points per dollar on travel through Chase Travel, 3 points per dollar on dining and drugstores, and 1.5 points per dollar on all other purchases.

-Note that when you sign up for another Chase Ultimate Rewards card, you can combine your points into 1 central account.
+Note that when you have another Chase Ultimate Rewards card, you can combine your points into 1 central account.
 So if you have a Chase Sapphire Preferred card and a Freedom Unlimited card, you can pool points and earn more than 1 point per dollar on all purchases.

 Hot Tip: Curious about what not to do?
 Here are the worst ways to use your miles and points.